 turn friends and enemies into teachers, advisors, and consultants

-western culture – especially liberal capitalist democratic culture – places an extreme importance on individual liberty and independence. most people see asking for help as a sign of weakness or incompetence.
+Western culture—especially capitalist, democratic culture—places extreme importance on individual liberty and independence. most people see asking for help as a sign of weakness or incompetence.

 the truth is that it is the complete opposite.

-asking for help from people does not push you down. it only lifts them up. your friends, co-workers, and even rivals all have unique experiences and perspectives that you can use to achieve your goals.
+asking for help from people does not push you down (and make you look inferior). it only lifts you up. your friends, co-workers, and even rivals all have unique experiences and perspectives that you can use to achieve your goals.

 this is true whether you ask for help performing a task or simply ask for guidance on a delicate subject. letting people know that you value their expertise is a powerful way to win their respect.

-not only that, but it gives you the chance to reap the benefits of superior experience, knowledge, labor, and skill. all of those factors will contribute to your success if you can use them to glean insight from others’ actions. learning from others prevents you from having to make costly mistakes yourself.
+not only that, but it gives you the chance to reap the benefits of superior experience, knowledge, labor, and skill. all of these will contribute to your success if you can glean insight from others’ actions. learning from others prevents you from having to make costly mistakes yourself.

 to gain this kind of insight from others, you have to be willing to participate as fully in their lives as you expect them to participate in yours. this mutual sense of responsibility is key to what makes asking for help such a powerful skill.